Honestpuck/PatchBot/README.md

   - [PatchBotTools](https://github.com/Honestpuck/PatchBotTools) The other components
   - [PatchBotExamples](https://github.com/Honestpuck/PatchBotExamples) Three example recipes

  In this repo you can see, above, the presentation and notes from my JNUC2020 presentation about PatchBot.
+You can see the presentation at https://www.youtube.com/watch?v=m4casr7nXIw

 If you would like help implementing this in your own environment feel free to reach out.
 The best place to do that is in the MacAdmins Slack channel #patchbot